-As the boss, you’ve encouraged your people to work things out together, and you’ve tried to create an environment of congeniality and collaboration.
-You’ve also tried to address the underlying structural problems that often trigger conflict among co-workers.
-But folks are still showing up in your office telling you that you have to make a decision and choose between one party and another.
+No matter what you’ve told your team members about working things out together, and how you’ve tried to address the underlying structural problems that can trigger conflict among co-workers, folks are still showing up in your office telling you that you have to choose between the needs of one party and another.

-You can end the overt struggle, but you can’t resolve a conflict by fiat.
-Sometimes only the application of power will call a halt to visible hostilities.
-But even the power play is not enough: The underlying tension among the parties will not only continue, but can turn into passive aggression, political behavior, and backbiting.
+You can call the shot, but you can’t resolve the conflict by fiat.
+Sometimes only excessive intervention will stop visible hostilities.
+But even the power play is not enough: The underlying tension among the parties is likely to continue, and it can turn into passive aggression, political behavior, and backbiting.

 Okay, you’re not Solomon.
 So what’s an appropriate role for you to play?